kevin4Kin/kin-web-dev-docs/docs/quick-start/hi-kin-python.md

 ### Send Kin
 Now that you have a destination public address you can send Kin to the associated account. `new_keypair` holds the information of the destination account.
 You are going to send 10 KIN.
 Executing this transaction will by default incur a cost of 100 FEE.
 (1 KIN = 10<sup>-5</sup> FEE)

 Not all transactions executed on the blockchain will be charged Fee.
-To learn more about transaction fees and whitelisting, see [Whitelist].
+To learn more about transaction fees and whitelisting, see [Whitelist](../documentation/python-sdk#transferring-kin-to-another-account-using-whitelist-service).

 ```python
 tx_hash = account.send_kin(new_keypair.public_address, amount=10, fee=100, memo_text='Hello World')